 Advanced Account Settings

-In order to open advanced account settings, please click the advanced settings link
+To open advanced account settings, click the advanced settings link located at the bottom-left corner of the dialog.

 The Advanced Account Settings dialog will open: